Coast Guard: 1 body recovered, 38 still missing off Florida

-MIAMI (AP) — One body was recovered and crews were still searching Wednesday for 38 other people missing in the ocean off Florida days after their boat left the Bahamas in a suspected human smuggling attempt, the U.S. Coast Guard said.
+MIAMI (AP) — The U.S. Coast Guard battled time and currents Wednesday as aircraft and ships searched for 38 people missing in the Atlantic off Florida, four days after the capsizing of a suspected smuggling boat killed at least one and left one known survivor.

 “It is dire.
 The longer they remain in the water ... exposed to the marine environment ... with every moment that passes, it becomes much more dire and more unlikely” that survivors will be found, she said.

-Searchers worked throughout the night after the crew of a merchant vessel spotted a solitary survivor Tuesday morning clinging to the overturned hull of a 25-foot-long boat about 40 miles (64 kilometers) off Fort Pierce, Florida, she said.

-Since then, crews on at least four ships and five aircraft already scanned a vast area about the size of New Jersey, Burdian said.
-They plan to keep searching throughout Wednesday and then reevaluate.
+Crews searched throughout the day and night, extrapolating from where the wreck was spotted about 40 miles (64 kilometers) off Fort Pierce, Florida.
+By Wednesday morning, crews on at least four ships and five aircraft scanned a vast area about the size of New Jersey, Burdian said.
+They planned to keep searching throughout the day and then reevaluate.

 “We are using every piece of information we can to make sure we are exhausting our search efforts,” Burdian said.
 “But we can’t search forever.”